 Another example is car names.
-Some cars have different names in different markets, because another company used the name first for their own car.
+Some cars have different names in different markets because another company used the name first for their own car.
 For instance, the Ford Fusion sedan is the Ford Mondeo outside the U.S.

 Because of FTO, patent lawyers and other IP experts will tell you to secure international patents while you wait for your U.S. patent to pass through the patent office (or USPTO).
-Patent protection isn't always enough to secure FTO, but getting a patent for each market you want to sell in is a good first step.
+Patent protection isn't always enough to secure FTO, but getting a patent for each market in which you want to sell is a good first step.
 For decades, nations have been signing treaties to make their patent laws the same so there's no confusion.
 Why not take advantage of this fact and guarantee your FTO so you can sell products internationally?

 What Is a Freedom to Operate Analysis?